sunaku/tork/README.md

 ### TestR::Config.max_concurrent_tests

 Maximum number of test files to run concurrently.
-The default value is 4.
+The default value is the number of detected processors on your system, or just 1 if detection fails.

 ### TestR::Config.overhead_load_paths